 White noise works by helping to blend all other background noises so that your brain doesn’t notice them.
 If you’re sleeping in total silence, your partner snoring can sound extremely loud.
 But if there’s white noise in the background, you may not even notice it.

-There are various kinds of white noise machine available to buy.
+There are various kinds of white noise machines available to buy.
 If you can’t afford one, you can even get apps for your phone which produce white noise.
 You could also use a fan to achieve a similar result, as long as you don’t mind the room being a bit breezy.

 Create The Optimal Sleeping Environment

 When you’re trying to make it easier to fall asleep next to your partner, little things can make a big difference.
 It’s vital to create the perfect environment in your bedroom so that your body knows its time to sleep.
 Have you ever considered, for example, how the lighting in your room might be affecting your sleep?

 Being exposed to a ‘cool light source, such as the kind of light emitted by phones and computer screens, can trick your brain into thinking its daytime.
 This is because daylight is very cool.